RazorPhaser/angular-tutorial/src/chapters/chapter10-header-footer.md

     header.component.ts
     ```

-1. Create a variable named isCollapsed that is a boolean and set to false.
+1. Create a variable named isCollapsed that is a boolean and set to true.
 This will be used to hold if the menu is collapsed or not.
+We want it to be true so that when the site needs the hamburger menu, it will collapse initially.

     ```TypeScript
-    isCollapsed: boolean = true;
+    isCollapsed = true;
     ```

 1. Create a function to toggle the menu named toggleMenu that sets isCollapsed set to the opposite of its current value